SDL101/network-security-dashboard/README.md

 	•	Check the browser console for errors.
 	•	Ensure firewall settings allow the connections.

+Why these steps?
+They help you quickly identify and resolve common problems, ensuring smooth operation of the dashboard.

 Contributing

 If you’d like to contribute, please read our Contributing Guidelines and Code of Conduct before submitting a pull request.

+Why contribute?
+Community contributions help improve the project and make it more robust for everyone.

 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+Why include a license?
+A license clarifies how others can use, modify, and distribute your project.

+Support

+If you run into issues or have questions, here’s how you can get help:
+	•	GitHub Issues: Report a bug or request a feature
+	•	Documentation: Visit the Wiki for additional information.

+Why provide support links?
+They offer users and developers a way to get assistance and contribute to project improvements.

+This revised README is designed to guide new users step by step, offering both a high-level overview and detailed instructions where needed.
+Feel free to adjust any sections further based on your project’s evolving needs.

+Let me know if you have any questions or need further clarification on any section!